What To Know About UV Radiation and Your Skin

 Can other types of solar radiation affect my skin?

 We can thank this type of sun-power for the gift of sight.
 Blue light is a high-energy visible light within the range of radiation the human eye can see.
-Reaching us both indoors and outdoors, we’re exposed to blue sunlight every day.
+Reaching us both indoors and outdoors, we’re exposed to solar blue light every day.

 But it’s not all good news.
-Recent studies have shown that blue sunlight is linked to the appearance of dark spots or uneven pigmentation, especially in people with darker skin tones.
+Recent studies have shown that solar blue light is linked to the appearance of dark spots or uneven pigmentation, especially in people with darker skin tones.
 And its synergistic effect with ultraviolet radiation has also been found to pose harm to the skin.

 Main skin concern: Dark spots and uneven pigmentation